37 Harry Potter Trivia Questions [With Answers]

 Answer: Dog.

-Why it stumps people: James Potter’s stag and Peter Pettigrew’s rat are tangled up with Sirius in every Marauder scene.
-“Wolf” is the sneakiest distractor because Sirius’s nickname is Padfoot and he runs with a werewolf.
-Dog and wolf are close enough that your brain can swap them without noticing.
+Why it stumps people: James Potter’s stag and Peter Pettigrew’s rat ride along with Sirius through every Marauder scene.
+The slyest decoy is “Wolf,” because Sirius goes by Padfoot and keeps company with an actual werewolf.
+Dog and wolf sit so close that your brain swaps one for the other without flagging it.

 25. Which dragon attacks Harry in the Triwizard Tournament?
 (Medium)